-Results-Driven Criminal Defense Lawyer Represents Clients in Trenton, New Jersey
+Results-Driven Criminal Defense Lawyers Represent Clients in Trenton, New Jersey

 Most people never expect to find themselves facing criminal accusations and the possibility of fines, jail time and a criminal record that could follow them for the rest of their lives.
 Unfortunately, this is a situation that many people unexpectedly find themselves in for a variety of reasons—from poor judgment to mistaken identity or even a simple lack of understanding of the New Jersey criminal laws.
 It is important to remember that not every criminal accusation must result in a conviction and resulting criminal record.
 Retaining an experienced criminal defense attorney who knows the criminal justice system to advocate on your behalf can help ensure that your future is protected.

-At the Law Offices of Lauren E. Scardella, I am aware of the severe consequences that any criminal conviction can carry, and have over a decade’s worth of experience successfully fighting for my clients’ rights in the New Jersey criminal justice system.
-I have worked for the prosecution, and use this prosecutorial experience to anticipate their next steps to my clients’ advantage.
-My successes have been recognized in many different forums, including Super Lawyers and with a perfect 10 AVVO rating.
+At Aydelotte & Scardella Law LLC, we are aware of the severe consequences that any criminal conviction can carry, and have over a decade’s worth of experience successfully fighting for our clients’ rights in the New Jersey criminal justice system.
+Our attorneys have experience working for the prosecution, and consistently use this prosecutorial experience to anticipate the prosecutors next steps to our clients’ advantage.
+Our successes have been recognized in many different forums, including Super Lawyers and a perfect 10 AVVO rating.

 If you have been accused of a crime in Trenton, do not delay in retaining experienced legal counsel to advocate on your behalf.
-I offer a free initial consultation to all potential clients, so contact my office today to begin work on formulating your defense strategy.
+We offer a free initial consultation to all potential clients, so contact our office today to begin work on formulating your defense strategy.

 Common Criminal Accusations in Trenton, New Jersey

-In my more than ten years’ of criminal defense experience, I have defended clients in Trenton who have been accused of crimes that run the gamut and understand what it takes to minimize the potential current and future consequences of these criminal accusations.
-I regularly defend clients who have been accused of:
+We have defended clients in Trenton who have been accused of crimes that run the gamut and understand what it takes to minimize the potential current and future consequences of these criminal accusations.
+We regularly defend clients who have been accused of: